-For the purpose of this article, I’ve focused on wiring a analogue controller to a single track secrtion (probably an oval as per most starter kits) with just one set of wires from the track controller to the track.
+For the purpose of this article, I’ve focused on wiring an analogue controller to a single track section (probably an oval as per most starter kits) with just one set of wires from the track controller to the track.
 Wiring up more sophisticated layouts will be covered later.

 That’s it for this first part, next time around I’ll take a look at some of more often used jargon in model railway electrics.
-In the meantime, if you have any questions drop me a line on Twitter (@modelrailwayeng) or add a comment below.
+In the meantime, if you have any questions ask in comment below.

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.